Not only does death impose an emotional toll on family and friends, but it also brings with it a number of practical considerations.

 Specifically, distributions from a Testamentary Trust to children under 18 qualify for the full income tax-free threshold, with income greater than that being taxed at normal adult rates.
 This means approximately $18,000 can be distributed to each child beneficiary tax-free each year.

 In summary, a testamentary trust offers significant benefits.
 However, that doesn’t necessarily mean it is the best option for you.
 Here are some questions you should ask yourself to determine whether a testamentary trust is right for you and your estate:

 - Do you currently hold or is your estate is likely to hold significant assets?

 - Will your estate generate enough income to warrant a testamentary trust?

 - Are there any circumstances or conditions affecting one or more beneficiaries that impede their ability to manage money properly?

 - Would creditors or former spouses have legitimate claims to assets left to a beneficiary in a traditional will?

-Clearly these are just some of the questions that must be answered before you commit to creating a testamentary trust.
-To learn more about this issue or how we can help with creation of a testamentary trust, contact us today.
+Clearly, these are just some of the questions that must be answered before you commit to creating a testamentary trust.
+To learn more about this issue or how we can help with the creation of a testamentary trust, contact us today.